Gold prices drop in the Iraqi capital today - Shafaq News

 Gold prices drop in the Iraqi capital today

-Shafaq News/ Domestic and imported gold dropped in Baghdad and Erbil, Shafaq News Agency correspondent said on Sunday.
+Shafaq News/ Domestic and imported gold dropped in Baghdad, Shafaq News Agency correspondent said on Sunday.

 One mithqal= 5 grams